ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/03_ligand_behavior/scripts/README.md

 ## Scripts Included

-- `01_make_DOL_heavy_index.sh` — creates the DOL heavy-atom index group
+- `01_make_DOL_heavy_index.sh` — creates the `DOL` heavy-atom index group
 - `02_ligand_nojump.sh` — removes PBC jumps from the trajectory
 - `03_ligand_center.sh` — centers the trajectory on `Chain_B` and reconstructs whole molecules
 - `04_ligand_fit.sh` — aligns the trajectory to `JmjC_ChainB_CA`
 - `05_ligand_rmsd.sh` — calculates ligand heavy-atom RMSD
 - `06_ligand_com_distance.sh` — calculates ligand center-of-mass distance
-- `07_ligand_hbond.sh` — calculates ligand–protein hydrogen bonds
+- `07_ligand_hbond.sh` — calculates ligand–protein hydrogen-bond counts

 ---

 ## Notes

-- This workflow is intended for the **5FWJ holo** system.
+- This workflow is specific to the `01_5FWJ_holo` system.
+- In the manuscript, this system is described as **5FWJ metal-retained**, not as a biochemical holo enzyme state.
 - Replica-specific filenames may differ and should be adjusted within each script before execution.
 - The fitted trajectory generated during preprocessing is used as the main input for downstream ligand-behavior analyses.
-- A replicate-specific version of this workflow may also be stored in subdirectories such as `rep1/`.
+- A replica-specific version of this workflow may also be stored in subdirectories such as `rep1/`.
+- The ligand group analyzed in this workflow was `DOL`.
+- The internal label holo is retained in script and file names for workflow continuity.